lguibr/pongo/README.md

 -   Each instance represents a single, independent game room (max 4 players).
 -   **Responsibilities:**
     -   Manages the core state of a specific game: Canvas, Grid, Players, Scores.
-    -   Maintains local caches of `Paddle` and `Ball` states.
+    -   Maintains local caches of `Paddle` and `Ball` states, including temporary `Collided` flags.
     -   Handles player connections/disconnections (`AssignPlayerToRoom`, `PlayerDisconnect`) *initiated by ConnectionHandlerActor*.
     -   Spawns and supervises child actors (`PaddleActor`, `BallActor`) and a `BroadcasterActor`.
     -   Drives child actor updates via `UpdatePositionCommand`.
     -   Receives `PositionUpdateMessage` from child actors and updates its local state cache.
     -   Performs all collision detection and physics calculations using its cached state.
+Sets internal `Collided` flags upon detection.
     -   Sends commands (`SetVelocity`, `ReflectVelocity`, `SetPhasing`, etc.) to child actors based on collision results.
     -   Updates scores and grid state.
+Implements the "hit own wall" logic (score penalty, lose ownership).
     -   Handles power-up logic (spawning new balls, sending commands to existing balls).
     -   Implements the "persistent ball" logic on player disconnect.
-    -   Periodically creates a `GameState` snapshot and sends it (`BroadcastStateCommand`) to its `BroadcasterActor`.
+    -   Periodically creates a `GameState` snapshot (including the current `Collided` flags) and sends it (`BroadcastStateCommand`) to its `BroadcasterActor`.
+Resets internal `Collided` flags after creating the snapshot.
     -   Notifies the `RoomManagerActor` when it becomes empty (`GameRoomEmpty`).

 ### 3.5 Broadcasting (`BroadcasterActor`)